Epsylene/epsylene.github.io/projects.md

 1. A scanner that reads the source code, either from a file or a REPL, and produces a sequence of tokens.
 2. A parser that produces an abstract sintax tree from the sequence of tokens.
 3. An interpreter that traverses the AST and executes the code.

+The language is expression-based, with dynamic typing, lexical scoping, local functions, closures and some built-in functions.